andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 # Feminism Revisited

         For Simone.
-To you, who showed the world the power of women and your love to give to the world.
+To you, who showed the world the power of women and their love to give to the world.
 Not being merely a social construct, the social construct once women perceived to merely be.
 But instead, so much more.
 The love you gave, will never be forgotten, at the very least, not